-The statement of net assets and the statement of activities present financial information about the District's governmental activities.
-These statements include the financial activities of the overall government in its entirety, except those that are fiduciary.
+The statement of net assets and the statement of activities present information about the financial activities of the overall government in its entirety, except those that are fiduciary.
 Eliminations have been made to minimize the double counting of internal transactions.
 Governmental activities generally are financed through taxes, state aid, intergovernmental revenues, and other exchange and non-exchange transactions.
-Operating grants include operating-specific and discretionary (either operating or capital) grants, while the capital grants column reflects capital-specific grants.
+Operating grants include operating-specific and discretionary (either operating or capital) grant.

-The statement of activities presents a comparison between direct expenses and program revenues for each function of the District's governmental activities.
+The statement of activities presents a comparison between direct expenses and program revenues for each function of the District's activities.
 Direct expenses are those that are specifically associated with and are clearly identifiable to a particular function.
-Program revenues include charges paid by the recipients of goods or services offered by the programs, and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Program revenues include charges paid by the recipients for goods or services offered by the programs, and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.
 Indirect expenses, principally employee benefits, are allocated to functional areas in proportion to the payroll expensed for those areas.